Mak-3/smart-icons-kit/README.md

 5. **Cross-Platform**: Works on React web and React Native
 6. **Type-Safe**: Full TypeScript support
 7. **Future-Proof**: Easy to extend with more icons

 ---

+## Contributing via Hacktoberfest 2025

+Contributions are welcome!
+This project is participating in **Hacktoberfest 2025** 🎉.
+You can contribute by:
+- Adding new icons or synonyms
+- Improving documentation
+- Enhancing performance or tests
+- Fixing bugs or issues

+### How to Contribute
+1. Fork this repo
+2. Create a new branch
+3. Make your changes
+4. Submit a Pull Request

+Please check [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines.

+---